Bardon, Queensland: History

 In June 1927, 25 allotments of "Wathana Estate" Upper Paddington were advertised to be auctioned by Isle, Love & Co.
 A map advertising the auction described the sites as "High and healthy with magnificent views" as well as being only six minutes from the Paddington Tram Terminus.

-Rainworth State School opened on 2 July 1928.
+Rainworth State School opened on 2 July 1928 with a timber building with eight classrooms (still in use).